imagekit-developer/imagekit-java/README.md

 **10. Delete FileVersion**

-Accepts an object of class `DeleteFileVersionRequest` specifying the parameters to be used to list and search files.
+Accepts an object of class `DeleteFileVersionRequest` specifying the parameters to be used to delete file version.
 All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/delete-file-version) can be passed via their setter functions to get the results.

 ```java
 DeleteFileVersionRequest deleteFileVersionRequest = new DeleteFileVersionRequest();